Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

 Create your codebook and schema
 ----------------

-Once you create your annotation codebook, you can add a link to it to the annotation interface.
+Once you create your annotation codebook, you can `link it <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html>`_ to the annotation interface.
 You'll also want to turn that codebook into a schema, by specifying:

 * Questions: you should have one or more questions for annotators to answer